exercism/go/README.md

 ```

 To regenerate the test cases, navigate into the **go** directory and run
-`go run exercises/<exercise>/.meta/gen.go`.
+`GO111MODULE=off go run exercises/practice/<exercise>/.meta/gen.go`.
 You should see that the
 `<exercise>/cases_test.go` file has changed.
 Commit the change.

 ## Pull requests